Community

 My gift lies in tapping into the spirit of an event, whether it's a healing performance in a neighborhood garden or a folk-inspired hip-hop band playing in a historic art museum.
 I bring an intuitive approach, a natural strategy, and a fresh perspective to music programming, prioritizing the well-being of everyone involved, from artists and audience members to venue staff.

-Together, by harnessing the transformative power of music, we can create change and unite people from all walks of life!
+Together, we can harness the transformative power of music to create change and unite people from all walks of life!

 • “Shea has been transformative for our organization.”